Gethe/wow-ui-source/README.markdown

 **Graphics**

+  * Improved water and lava rendering system (Video Options - Liquid Detail on the Graphics Panel)

+  * Dynamic Sunshafts effect (Video Options - Sunshafts on the Graphics Panel)

+  * Multi-monitor support (Video Options - Primary Monitor on the Graphics Panel)

+  * OpenGL Hardware Cursor support for Windows (Video Options - Hardware Cursor on the Advanced Panel)

-  * Experimental support for DX11 (can be enabled by passing '-d3d11' on the command line or adding SET gxApi "d3d11" to the Config.WTF file).
+  * Experimental support for DX11 (enabled by passing '-d3d11' on the command line or adding SET gxApi "d3d11" to the Config.WTF file)

-  * OpenGL Hardware Cursor support (can be enabled on the Video Resolution Panel).

-  * Improved water and lava rendering system (enabled by the Liquid Detail slider on the Video Effects Panel)

-    * 0 = Classic Water

-    * 1 = New Water (fake reflections)

-    * 2 = New Water (ocean has real reflection for terrain)

-    * These values are likely to change during Beta.

-  * Dynamic Sunshafts effect (enabled by the Sunshafts option on the Video Effects Panel).

 **Known Issues**

+  * General Issues

     * The Swift Spectral Gryphon does not increase movement speed.

+    * Several helmet models appear as error cubes on goblin male and female characters.

+    * One of the Worgen skin textures is appearing on the human form on the face.

+    * Pyrite Deposits, Elementium Veins, and Rich Elementium Veins cannot be mined from.

+    * First Aid recipes are not showing up in the Spellbook once learned.

+    * Mounts (both flying and ground) cannot be used in several parts of the world.

+    * Some trainers are not functioning properly.

-  * Floating Combat Text is not functioning.
+    * Robes do not have durability.

+    * You are not able to learn a second profession.

+    * Removing a member from an Arena team will crash your client.

     * The Abyssal Seahorse requires Artisan Riding to use, but the Subdued Abyssal Seahorse only requires Expert Riding to learn.

     * The portal from the Deepholm Temple of Earth to Orgrimmar currently spawns players underneath the world.

     * Worgen are playing their idle sound effect every time they stop moving.

-  * All Heirloom items now have durability.

-  * Robes do not have durability.

-  * The bones for the quest "Spirits of Stonemaul Hold" cannot be interacted with.

     * There is a large section of terrain that is blocking the entrance to Night Web's Hollow.

-  * Characters cannot interact with Egg of Onyxia for the quest "The Brood of Onyxia."

     * Several cloaks are displayed incorrectly on draenei females.

-  * Ground mounts can be used when underwater in Vashj'ir.
+    * Players are currently unable to create new worgen characters.

+  * Combat

+    * Experience gained from completing Battleground objectives is very low.

+    * Players are unable to have more than 40 honor at once.

+    * The client may lock up after finishing an Alterac Valley or Isle of Conquest game.

+    * Ritual of Summoning does not actually create a Summoning Stone.

+    * Strand of the Ancients is not working correctly for the attacking or defending teams.

+    * Heart of the Phoenix does not revive a hunter's pet after it dies.

+    * Bane of Doom does not summon a Demon Guardian.

+    * Wild Mushroom does not scale with spell power.

+    * Players are unable to get the Veteran buff when joining a Tol Barad battle after it has started.

+    * Floating Combat Text is not functioning.

+    * The spell effect visuals for Healing Rain and Earthquake look awkward when cast on a staircase or a steep incline.

+  * Quests

+    * Lord Darius Crowley is sporting a placeholder cube on his head.

     * Corpses are not tapped on the quest "Free Your Mind" allowing other players to use the Sovereign Rod on targets they did not kill.

+    * The quest giver item Tattered Treasure Map can drop again after the quest "The Horde's Hoard" has been completed.

+    * Sound is cutting in and out during two segments of Mor'norokk's voice over during the quest, "Some Spraining to Do".

+    * Chip Endale cannot path causing him to evade if pulled during combat.

+    * The bones for the quest "Spirits of Stonemaul Hold" cannot be interacted with.

+    * Characters cannot interact with Egg of Onyxia for the quest "The Brood of Onyxia."

     * While on the quest "Blood and Thunder!"
 NPCs will despawn prior to the event and the quest cannot be completed.

-  * Sound is cutting in and out during two segments of Mor'norokk's voiceover during the quest, "Some Spraining to Do".

-  * The spell effect visuals for Healing Rain and Earthquake look awkward when cast on a staircase or a steep incline.

-  * Guild control and guild banks are experiencing issues related to the new guild leveling interface and functionality.
-In addition, guild experience may not display properly when players change zones, and guild members will be demoted to the lowest guild rank when logging out.

-  * Battleground queues are undergoing significant changes and are not currently operational.

-  * Players are currently unable to create new worgen characters.

-  * Selecting high Liquid Detail when using Geforce 6 & 7 series video cards will currently prevent lava and water from rendering properly.
-You can temporarily restore liquid to the world by reducing the Liquid Detail setting via the Video Effects Panel, or by typing "waterDetail 0" in your Config.WTF file.
+  * Reputation

+    * It is possible to mark yourself At War with your guild in the reputation window.

 **Bug Fixes**

+  * Players should no longer die upon taking the portal to the Maelstrom during 'The Maelstrom.'

+  * The male troll shoulder geometry has been realigned.

+  * The quest giver Toshe Chaosrender is should no longer spawn underground.

+  * Players can eat in Vashj'ir.

+  * Gaining a talent point no longer displays every time a level is gained.

+  * Crafted mounts no longer producing errors when used.

+  * Guild controls, banks, and experience should now be working properly.

+  * Ground mounts can no longer be used when underwater in Vashj'ir.

   * Players should no longer get stuck at the loading screen when teleporting to Moonglade en route to Hyjal.